randylubin/Diegetic-Games/_drafts/plot-roadmaps-for-storytelling-games.md

 TK spectrum of how narrowly defined / scripted

 TK Games that do plot structure well - Fiasco with everything falling apart, The Zone with characters dying and one player reaching the center, For the Queen with the final card bringing the journey to a climax.
 Indigo Galleon with clocks.
 Behind the Magic has scenes for each Act of the story.
 Larp in general!
-Lady Blackbird?
+Lady Blackbird? love in the time of seid